Table of Contents

 Businesses with bad credit may consider other alternatives before deciding on a merchant cash advance.
 Some lenders specialize in bad credit business loans, including those designed specifically for startups and women business owners.
 It may be challenging for applicants with less-than-stellar credit scores to qualify for a business loan.
 And keep in mind that terms and rates may vary based on personal qualifications and lender policies.

 Another option is a business line of credit.
-It may be difficult to qualify with traditional banks, but you may find some alternative online lenders who offer lines of credit for businesses with sub-optimal credit.
+It may be difficult to qualify with traditional banks, but you may find some alternative online lenders who offer lines of credit for businesses with suboptimal credit.

 Finally, invoice factoring could be another viable choice if your business needs better cash flow while waiting for companies to pay their invoices.
-The factoring company fronts you the majority of the amount of your unpaid invoices, but first subtracts a percentage as its fee.
+The factoring company fronts you with the majority of the amount of your unpaid invoices, but it first subtracts a percentage as its fee.
 Once the invoices are collected, you’ll receive the remaining balance.
 The price of invoice factoring can be very high, however.
-Plus you may have to rely on the factoring company to manage your client relationships when collecting invoices.
+Plus, you may have to rely on the factoring company to manage your client relationships when collecting invoices.

 FAQ